Is xAI the solution to the “black box” in machine learning?

 As a general rule, we can say automatic learning models (i.e. AI algorithms that learn by example), will improve their performance with respect to traditional models.
 They are much more agile in detecting complex non-linear patterns and interactions.

-Traditional algorithms will rely on human programmers to analyze how variables interact and, as a result, make decisions that provide a concrete result.
+Traditional ai techniques will rely on human programmers to analyze how variables interact and, as a result, make decisions that provide a concrete result.

 When designing an algorithm that follows a traditional model, anyone can include their own biases in the algorithm.